Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/unix_intro.md

 ## How do I see what hidden directories and files are within the current working directory?

-Hidden files and directoriess simply begin with the '.' character.
+Hidden files and directories simply begin with the '.' character.
 To view a listing of files and directories including them, use the `a` flag on the `ls` command.

 ```bash
 foo@bar$ ls -a